becdetat/turtle2openscad/readme.md

-# Turtle2OpenSCAD
+# Logo2OpenSCAD

-Client-side web app that converts a small Turtle script into OpenSCAD `polygon(points=[...])` output.
+Client-side web app that converts a small Logo script into OpenSCAD `polygon(points=[...])` output.

 ## Features

-- 3 panes: Turtle script editor (Monaco), animated preview (Play/Pause), generated OpenSCAD output (read-only) with Copy button
+- 3 panes: Logo script editor (Monaco), animated preview (Play/Pause), generated OpenSCAD output (read-only) with Copy button
 - Turtle defaults: origin `(0, 0)`, heading up, degrees, pen down
 - Supports multiple polygons via `PU`/`PD`
 - Pen-up travel is shown dashed in the preview

-## Turtle language
+## Logo language

-Only a very small subset of the Berkeley Logo dialect is included, concentrating on commands and syntax that support drawing.
+Only a very small subset of the Berkeley Logo dialect is included, concentrating on commands and syntax that support drawing (turtle commands).

 - Command separators: newline and `;`
 - Single line comments: `# ...` and `// ...` (to end of line)